-People were supported to engage in activities that reflected their interests and supported their People using the service and their relatives knew how to raise a concern or make a complaint.
+People were supported to engage in activities that reflected their interests and supported their physical and mental well-being.

+People using the service and their relatives knew how to raise a concern or make a complaint.
 There was a transparent complaints system in place and complaints were responded to appropriately.

 Is the service well-led?
-Good

 This service was well-led.

 There were effective systems in place to monitor the quality and safety of the service and any issues identified were completed in a timely manner.

-Good